DanielaValentino/GitProject/README.md

 - cd ..
 >Command to move the user up one directory.

+- ls
+>You can list current files and directories with this command.

+- ls -a
+>Command to show hidden files and folders.

 - nano
 >To create a new file. *Ex.* nano README.md

+- git status
+>To see what files are in which state.

+# **Git/github**

 - git init
 >Is used to initialize a repository.

-- git status
->To see what files are in which state.

 - git clone
 >Command to clone an existent repository. *Ex.* git clone -url-